openedx/edx-documentation/en_us/shared/developing_course/course_units.rst

 your changes in one browser window and :ref:`view the published unit<View a Published Unit>` in a second window.

-For more information about previewing course content, see :ref:`Preview Course Content`.
+For information about previewing and testing content, see :ref:`Testing Your Course Content`.

 .. _Publish a Unit: